coder/coder/docs/install/index.md

 ## Manual

-Retrieve the latest release from our GitHub releases page and install it manually.
+Get the latest `.tar.gz` package from our GitHub releases page and install it manually.

 1. Download the